 As first lady, Mrs Clinton campaigned for women's rights and universal healthcare, raising her profile both at home and internationally.

 However, following her failure to deliver on a plan for universal health coverage - which was never even debated in Congress - many critics saw her as overambitious and politically naive.

 From the mid-1990s - and throughout during Bill Clinton's second term - she became involved in the various scandals that marred his presidency.

 There were congressional hearings and an investigation into the Whitewater affair, a failed real estate project in which the Clintons had invested.

 She also endured media attention over Mr Clinton's affairs - notably his relationship with White House intern Monica Lewinsky, which came to light in 1998.

-Hillary Rodham Clinton developed an iron exterior that helped her ride personal and political storms.
+Hillary Rodham Clinton developed a tough hide that helped her weather the personal and political turmoil.